Hours:

 Below are additional tentative dates:

-The 2024-25 Razor Clam Management Plan is available on the WDFW’s website.
-For more information, go to the WDFW's razor clam webpage.
+The 2024-25 Razor Clam Management Plan is available on WDFW’s website.
+For more information, refer to WDFW's razor clam webpage.

 The Washington Department of Fish and Wildlife works to preserve, protect, and perpetuate fish, wildlife and ecosystems while providing sustainable fish and wildlife recreational and commercial opportunities.